vortexmakes/rkh-examples/array-sm.eclipse-cdt/README.md

 In order to debug the example

 *   Open a console, change the directory where you previously downloaded Trazer, and run it by executing the following command line: `./trazer -t 6602`
-*   Right-click on project 'parameterized' in the Eclipse 'Project Explorer'
+*   Right-click on project 'Parameterized' in the Eclipse 'Project Explorer'
 *   Choose 'Debug As > Local C/C++ Application'

-You will now see the debug perspective with the parameterized application window open.
+You will now see the debug perspective with the Parameterized application window open.
 The C/C++ editor repositions in the perspective.

 ![debug-snapshot](images/debug-snapshot.png)